Groups and individuals at Missouri S&T may have the opportunity to travel internationally on behalf of the university.

 Health and safety is a primary concern when traveling abroad; advanced planning and preparedness is necessary.

 The Centers for Disease Control and Prevention website includes a Travelers’ Health feature with up-to-date information on current travel health warnings and a database with recommendations for vaccinations and/or medications for each country.
-Visit their site and click on “destinations” to choose the country to which you are travelling.
+Visit their site and click on “destinations” to choose the country to which you are traveling.
 You will be directed to a specific overview of health information for travelers.

 Please see a health care provider to update vaccinations or to obtain a prescription for antimalarial or other medications you may need.
 Students may schedule an individual travel consultation with Student Health Services, at no cost.